hedi72/alx-final-project/README.md

-##ReviveMyHome - Web Application for Construction Services
+## ReviveMyHome - Web Application for Construction Services

-##Project Description
+## Project Description
 ReviveMyHome is a web application developed for a construction company that offers services in electricity, plumbing, and general construction.
 This project was built using React.js for the front-end and Firebase for the backend.
 It allows users to easily navigate, find, and request the services they need.

-##Table of Contents
+## Table of Contents
-Features
+1.Features
 Technologies Used
 Installation
 Usage